-Deferred income tax expense/(benefit) results from differences between assets and liabilities measured for financial reporting purposes versus income tax return purposes.
+Deferred income tax expense/(benefit) reflects the differences between assets and liabilities measured for financial reporting purposes versus income tax return purposes.
 Deferred tax assets are recognized if, in management's judgment, their realizability is determined to be more likely than not.
 If a deferred tax asset is determined to be unrealizable, a valuation allowance is established.
-The significant components of deferred tax assets and liabilities are reflected in the following table.
+The significant components of deferred tax assets and liabilities are reflected in the following table, the net deferred tax assets are reflected in other assets on the Firm's Consolidated balance sheets.